Dhpandey/SpringCloudPack/README.md

 Use mvn spring-boot:run or java -jar exec.jar to execute source and sink as different process

-->  stream application can be register on SCDF as spring boot application using maven coordinates
+->  stream application can be registered on SCDF as spring boot application using maven coordinates

   For above StreamSourceDemo(code),